What is the Stone Age Diet?

 Paleo Breakfast Ideas

-When you think of a normal breakfast then you will find that you have to discount 90% of what the average person consumes.
+When you think of a normal breakfast, then you will find that you have to discount 90% of what the average person consumes.
 No more toast, cereal, porridge and pancakes for you.
-However there are loads of options for you to create a really healthy and filling breakfast that is the perfect way to start the day.
-For example, if you like something hot in the morning, how about an omelet that is filled with bacon and vegetables; or some scrambled egg and smoked salmon?
+However there are loads of other options.
+You can still create a healthy and filling breakfast that is the perfect way to start the day.
+For example, if you like something hot in the morning, how about an omelet that is filled with bacon and vegetables?
+Or try some scrambled egg and smoked salmon.
 Kippers are also a lovely treat and provide lots of energy to get you started.

 Stone Age Diet Lunch Ideas

 Lunch was always my biggest problem when I started the Stone Age diet.
 Suddenly going with my colleagues to our favorite café became an ordeal rather than a treat.
 I was faced with a menu full of sandwiches, baked potatoes and just about everything else that isn’t allowed.
 Instead I started to bring a packed lunch with me and a couple of my work colleagues did the same.

 I would fill my lunch box with loads of salad and a different meat or fish each day.
 Salads can get boring so make sure that you vary what you include.
 Consider apples, carrots, beetroot, peppers, avocado, etc. I also started making a big vat of vegetable soup on the weekend and then taking in a flask of that.
 It’s lovely in cold weather.
 When it’s hot I just make up one of the cold soups, which fill me up and are actually really refreshing.
 They are also great to share with friends and colleagues that are keeping you company at lunch.